 Collaboration and Teaming

 Assessment for individuals with ID involves multiple professionals due to the varying and far-reaching needs across developmental domains.
-Team models may be multidisciplinary, interdisciplinary, or transdisciplinary (see collaboration and teaming).
+Team models may be multidisciplinary, interdisciplinary, or transdisciplinary (see

 The particular collaborative team model that is selected depends on the needs of the individual with ID.
 Team members determine strengths and limitations in adaptive functioning and collaboratively determine the levels of supports needed across conceptual, social, and practical domains.